 Are the items on the test more likely to assess what a student has been taught in school rather than what that student might have learned elsewhere? (p.
 82).

 Whether or not a test is teacher-made or vendor-made, the Test Accessibility and Modification Inventory is a valuable evaluation tool for facilitating a comprehensive analysis of tests and test items, including analysis of computer-based tests.
 It was written by Peter Beddow, Ryan Kettler, and Stephen Elliott (2010) of Vanderbilt University.
 Analysis considers the passage/item stimulus, the item stem, visuals, answer choices, page/item layout, fairness, and depth of knowledge required to answer a question.
 Computer-based test analysis also considers the test delivery system, test layout, test-taker training, and audio.
-This latter will be of particular importance to consider as computer-based assessments are planned for the Common Core State Standards in Mathematics.
+This latter is of particular importance as computer-based assessments are being used for the Common Core State Standards in Mathematics.

 Read Patricia Deubel's article in T.H.E.
 Journal